-If you have any questions, please contact the Access & Diversity office at email@example.com.
+If you have any questions, please contact The Centre for Accessibility office at email@example.com.

 You should not ask a student to share information about the nature of their disability, nor should you request copies of their documentation.
-The student gives their documentation of disability directly to Access & Diversity, as outlined in UBC's policy on Academic Accommodations for Students with Disabilities (Policy 73).
+The student gives their documentation of disability directly to The Centre for Accessibility, as outlined in UBC's policy on Academic Accommodations for Students with Disabilities (Policy 73).

 The student will provide you with an Academic Accommodation Letter, which includes information about the student's eligible academic accommodations, the contact information of their Accessibility Advisor, and any other information required to implement the accommodations.